 From the good, the bad, to the potential incidents you don’t ever want occurring at your property again – it can get ugly if you’re not on your game.

 Long response times will put you behind the eightball.

 You already know this.
 You also know you can’t afford for this to happen, can you?

-You need your operation running smoothly and your guests feeling safe.
+You need your operation running smoothly and your customers feeling safe.

-Faster response times gives you, your team and your total operation what each needs to be successful and stay a few steps ahead of the ever-changing environment threatening your guests’ safety.
+Faster response times give you, your team, and your total operation what each needs to be successful and stay a few steps ahead of the ever-changing environment threatening your customers’ safety.